-From the moment parents find out a baby is on the way, we make an endless number of decisions about how we will care for the new arrival.
+From the moment parents find out a baby is on the way, they make an endless number of decisions about how they will care for the new arrival.
 Hours are spent considering whether to breastfeed or formula-feed, to use cloth diapers or disposable, not to mention the hand-wringing that attends the question of who will care for the child while parents work!
-The discussion on what it means to raise a, for example, Jewish, African American, Indian or Latino child in American culture often does not occur until much later.
+The discussion about what it means to raise a, for example, Jewish, African American, Indian or Latino child in American culture often does not occur until much later.
 Whether a family is actively part of one cultural group or religion, an interfaith family or minimally connected to a religious or cultural group, the choices about how we want to include culture in family life should be deliberate and intentional.
 How do we, as parents, help our children develop cultural identity?

 As we think about how to incorporate culture and religion into the lives of our children, it is important to explore our own childhood experiences.
-What rituals and traditions brought you joy and which did you avoid?
-How did you feel connected to your cultural identity as a child?
+Which rituals and traditions brought you joy and which did you avoid?
+How did you feel connected to your cultural identity or religion as a child?
 When we have explored these questions ourselves, it becomes much easier to pass along those traditions and values to our children.

 The same is true for culture.
-Two-year-olds notice differences in people and begin to categorize by race, gender and culture.
+Our 2-year-olds notice differences in people and begin to categorize them by race, gender and culture.
 Think about how much toddlers love sorting colors and shapes.
 They make sense of their world by seeing how things fit into categories.
-By age 5, most children have their first notions of God, even if that word is never spoken at home.
+By age 5, most children acquire their first notions of God, even if that word is never spoken at home.

-Create a plan of action.
 How and when will you do it?
 Repetition is critical for learning, so be thoughtful about things that can be done daily, weekly, monthly or yearly.
 Ideally, we have some rituals and traditions that can fall into each of those categories.
 These rituals don’t all have to be as big as a Passover Seder or midnight Mass.
-Simply saying goodnight in another language each night is a nice way to include a bit of culture in your family’s daily life.
+Simply saying “Good night” in another language at bedtime is a nice way to include a bit of culture in your family’s daily life.

 Helping our children develop a relationship with their culture is a priceless gift.
 In our fast-paced lives, a sense of belonging and history helps us stay connected to our past and create a sturdy bridge to our future.
 Take time to explore your own beliefs and focus on the values you want to pass along.
 Culture is a wonderful way to teach, model and practice those values in the home.